 Firing employees is never an easy or comfortable undertaking for managers.
 It requires careful thought and actions to avoid complications and the risk of lawsuits.

 Among the difficult firing scenarios, some pose greater challenges than others.
-Let’s consider five possible situations and how you can navigate them to stay within the limits of the law (while also minimizing discomfort for everyone involved):
+Let’s consider six possible situations and how you can navigate them to stay within the limits of the law (while also minimizing discomfort for everyone involved):

 - Firing a remote worker